anaclumos/extracranial/Brain/Projects/Grind 75/Grind 75.1 Two Sum.md

 ## Results

+### Runtime

-- Runtime: 60 ms, faster than 97.16% of Python3 online submissions for Two Sum.
+- 60 ms, faster than 97.16% of Python3 online submissions for Two Sum.

+### Memory Usage

-- Memory Usage: 15.4 MB, less than 14.24% of Python3 online submissions for Two Sum.
+- 15.4 MB, less than 14.24% of Python3 online submissions for Two Sum.

 ## Other Answers Online